UEF-SmartSleepLab/sleeplab-converters/src/sleeplab_converters/nox_cli_edf/README.md

-# Create dataset from EDF+ files that are exported using Nox command line interface tool.
+# Create dataset from EDF+ files that are exported using a Nox command-line interface tool.